Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 # Exercise: Virtualization and Containers

-In this exercise we work the virtualization and container techniques that we have seen in the lecture.
+In this exercise, we work with the virtualization and container techniques that we have seen in the lecture.
 We set up a virtual machine manually first and then automatize the process using Vagrant.
-Afterwards we build our own container using Docker.
+Afterwards, we build our own container using Docker.

 ## Deadline